 - To share information among OSHA personnel and industry safety and health professionals regarding The David L. Carrasco Job Corps Center, good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by the participants.

 OSHA's Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party's products or services.

 An implementation team made up of representatives of each organization will meet to develop a work plan, determine working procedures, and identify the roles and responsibilities of the participants.
 In addition, they will meet at least two times per year to track and share information on activities and results in achieving the goals of the Alliance.
 OSHA team members will include representatives of the El Paso Area Office and any other appropriate offices.
 OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.

-This agreement will remain in effect for one year.
+This agreement will remain in effect for three years.
 Any signatory may terminate it for any reason at any time, provided they give 30 days written notice.
 This agreement may be modified at any time with the written concurrence of both signatories.

 Diego Alvarado Jr.